Parry-97/svelte-portfolio/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://svelte.dev/docs/kit/adapters) for your target environment.

+## Acknowledgements

+Big thanks to [Navneet Sharma](https://github.com/navneetsharmaui) for the inspiration with the [SvelteKit Blogger](https://sveltekit-blog-starter.vercel.app/) template.